 - Zoning Districts, Height & Bulk Districts, Special Use Districts and Special Sign Districts and other zoning data are also updated every night.

-- Schools data is updated annually.
+- Schools data are updated annually.

 - The Assessor Block Maps are updated annually.